-Significantly broadening the participation of students in Food, Energy, and Water Systems (FEWS) education and careers to address critical challenges facing Native American communities
+Significantly broadening the participation of students in Food, Energy, and Water Systems (FEWS) education and careers to address critical challenges facing Native communities

 Our Vision A collaboration of people at UC Berkeley building community and support for students and faculty engaged in Indigenous FEWS research on campus and across the Native FEWS Alliance.